Choose the best set top box and cut the cord for good

 Why choose Nvidia Shield?

-If you want gaming to be the main focus of your set top box, check out the Shield.
+If you want gaming to be the main focus , the Shield may be the best set top box for you.
 It’s powerful, cheaper than buying a PS4 or Xbox One and also allows access to streaming content.

 $99.99 (Roku 3)